 - INNOVATING: With access to the best talent from across the globe, companies are able to push the envelope on software capabilities and features and emphasize innovation as a key requirement for development.

 - YOU NEED TO MANAGE COSTS There are several layers of cost savings that come with outsourcing.
 At the outset, it eliminates the need for one-time expenses such as recruitment and training as well as recurring payroll outflows, without compromising the budget or quality of personnel.
 Companies only pay for development services with their outsourcing partners, who take care of investing in and upgrading all development-related tools.
-Outsourcing software development can deliver savings of up to 30% in terms of operating costs.
+Outsourcing software development helps companies reduce costs anywhere between between 15% – 60%.

 Deployed strategically, outsourcing can add a lot of value to a company’s software development efforts.
 Of course, deciding to outsource is often the easier task given the extraordinary range of benefits that the model affords.
-But not all outsourcing partnerships are created equal.
-In our next post, find out how to choose the right outsourcing partners.
+Expeed has been a successful partner to many companies, as we’re able to fit in where customers need us, when our customers need us.
+Let us know how we can help you.